Quantum superposition: Generalization to basis states

+where $\lambda_i$ is one possible measured quantum value for the observable $A$.
+A superposition of these eigenvectors can represent any solution:

+The states like $\psi_i$ are called basis states.

+Compact notation for superpositions

+Important mathematical operations on quantum system solutions can be performed using only the coefficients of the superposition, suppressing the details of the superposed functions.
+This leads to quantum systems expressed in the Dirac bra-ket notation:

+This approach is especially effective for systems like quantum spin with no classical coordinate analog.
+Such shorthand notation is very common in textbooks and papers on quantum mechanics, and superposition of basis states is a fundamental tool in quantum mechanics.

+Consequences

-The principle was described by Paul Dirac as follows:
+Paul Dirac described the superposition principle as follows:

-The general principle of superposition of quantum mechanics applies to the states [that are theoretically possible without mutual interference or contradiction] ... of any one dynamical system.
-It requires us to assume that between these states there exist peculiar relationships such that whenever the system is definitely in one state we can consider it as being partly in each of two or more other states.
-The original state must be regarded as the result of a kind of superposition of the two or more new states, in a way that cannot be conceived on classical ideas.
-Any state may be considered as the result of a superposition of two or more other states, and indeed in an infinite number of ways.
-Conversely, any two or more states may be superposed to give a new state...

 The non-classical nature of the superposition process is brought out clearly if we consider the superposition of two states, A and B, such that there exists an observation which, when made on the system in state A, is certain to lead to one particular result, a say, and when made on the system in state B is certain to lead to some different result, b say.
 What will be the result of the observation when made on the system in the superposed state?
 The answer is that the result will be sometimes a and sometimes b, according to a probability law depending on the relative weights of A and B in the superposition process.
 It will never be different from both a and b [i.e., either a or b].
 The intermediate character of the state formed by superposition thus expresses itself through the probability of a particular result for an observation being intermediate between the corresponding probabilities for the original states, not through the result itself being intermediate between the corresponding results for the original states.

 Anton Zeilinger, referring to the prototypical example of the double-slit experiment, has elaborated regarding the creation and destruction of quantum superposition:

 "[T]he superposition of amplitudes ... is only valid if there is no way to know, even in principle, which path the particle took.
 It is important to realize that this does not imply that an observer actually takes note of what happens.
 It is sufficient to destroy the interference pattern, if the path information is accessible in principle from the experiment or even if it is dispersed in the environment and beyond any technical possibility to be recovered, but in principle still ‘‘out there.’’
 The absence of any such information is the essential criterion for quantum interference to appear.